 Sign up for our newsletter and stay in the know.

 Start easy and place one small bowl upside down inside a big bowl and then pour the food over the small bowl and into the bigger one.
 That creates a narrow “moat” of food and the dog can’t gulp the entire meal down.
 He has to work his way around the entire circle of food.
 Another option is to place toys that are too big to swallow (and that are clean!) in a food bowl so the dog has to move them out of the way or work around them to reach the food.
 It’s also common for people whose dogs tend to eat a bowl of food in a matter of seconds to scatter the food over a broad area so the dog has to move around for each piece of food.
 This works very well in houses with a single dog.
 If more than one dog is around, this option is a poor choice because it promotes competition, stress and can lead to aggression over the food.

 Pictured: Wisspet Happy Hunting Bowl

 My favorite way to keep dogs from scarfing down their food too quickly is to buy and use a food bowl or food puzzle that is specific to this purpose.
 I am comfortable with any slow feeder that is easy to clean and sturdy, and there are many options out there.
 Food puzzles are often loud, but many dogs will work for a long time to roll or push a Buster Cube or a Kong Wobbler around to get the food to fall out.
+Some people even use snuffle mats for this slowing fast eaters.
 Not only does this slow down their eating, it also provides mental exercise and gives dogs valuable experience being persistent and handling a bit of frustration.

 If your dog is a speed eater, have you found a way to slow down mealtimes?